Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Discussion

 \section{Discussion}

-\textbf{Performance of Compared Baselines} Despite advancements in GDL and the growing interest in aggregation-based models for functional brain connectome analysis \cite{braingb, fbnetgen, bnt, ibgnn, dag, braingnn, neurograph, gated, community_bnt}, our findings suggest that sophisticated GDL models do not necessarily outperform simpler models, such as classical ML models and MLPs.
-This challenges the prevailing assumption that increased model complexity leads to better predictive performance.
+Despite advancements in GDL and the growing interest in aggregation-based models for functional brain connectome analysis \cite{braingb, fbnetgen, bnt, ibgnn, dag, braingnn, neurograph, gated, community_bnt}, our findings suggest that sophisticated GDL models do not necessarily outperform simpler models, such as classical ML models and MLPs.

 Many existing works implicitly assume that GDL's complexity guarantees superior results.
 In practice, these studies often omit direct comparisons with simpler models \cite{braingb, fbnetgen, bnt, community_bnt}, thereby leaving the true effectiveness of these complex models inadequately assessed.
 Even when simpler baselines are included, as in BrainGNN \cite{braingnn} and NeuroGraph \cite{neurograph}, benchmarking is incomplete, and their experimental conclusions are inconsistent.
 For instance, BrainGNN shows SVM and Random Forest outperforming graph models in some cases, while MLPs underperform; conversely, NeuroGraph finds MLPs significantly outperforming most graph models, with weaker Random Forest results.
 Our study address the limitations from these works by rigorously optimizing and benchmarking both simple and complex models, providing a more comprehensive evaluation of various models for brain connectome analysis.